Grand Slam win 'like living in a dream' - Sexton

 "Like I said in the week, this is what you dream of as a kid," Sexton continued.
 "To have my family here today watching, it's dream-come-through stuff and I'm pinching myself."

-Ireland had to grind a stubborn England down in Dublin after looking nervous during a below-par first-half which they finished with a 10-6 lead thanks to a fine Dan Sheehan try.
+Ireland had to grind a stubborn England down in Dublin after looking nervous during a below-par first half which they finished with a 10-6 lead thanks to a fine Dan Sheehan try.

 Further tries after the break from Robbie Henshaw and Rob Herring, and another from man-of-the-match Sheehan, took the game away from the visitors, leading to joyous celebrations from an ecstatic home crowd at the end.